 When you do, the NASG librarian will e-mail you a digital PDF file as an e-mail attachment.
 This is a free service that the NASG librarian provides, so it is restricted to active NASG members only, and please limit your request to no more than five (5) articles.

-Below is a link to a PDF document that shows you how to do simple searches and set up filters using Microsoft Excel, if you have downloaded a .xls file above.
+Below is a link to a PDF document that shows you how to do simple searches and set up filters using Microsoft Excel, if you have downloaded one of the spreadsheet files from above.

 In 1938, Russ Mobley, born in 1932, promised his mother that he'd stop sucking his thumb if she would buy him a train set.
 Since that time, Russ has done many things.
 He started as an A&P bag boy, spent 21 years in the United States Air Force, and drove an 18-wheeler, among other things.
 He lived in Texas, Ohio, Alaska, and Georgia.